List of Frasier characters: Other shows on KACL

 There have been numerous other shows on KACL, some of which are:The Gonzo Sports Show — Hosted by Bob "Bulldog" Briscoe.Restaurant Beat — Hosted by Gilbert "Gil" Leslie Chesterton.Religion on the Line — Hosted by Fr.
 Mike Mancuso, canceled by Kate Costas.Pet Chat with Nanette — Hosted by Nanette, canceled by Kate Costas.Amber Edwards Book Chat — Hosted by Amber Edwards.Health Watch — Hosted by Dr. Clint Weber.Storytime Theater — Hosted by Tooty, the Story Lady.Teen Scene — Hosted by Trent, Emily and Ryan.
 The show is featured on the season nine episode "Juvenilia" when Frasier acts as a guest.
 Despite his initial belief that the show will be an easy ride, he quickly learns that the three hosts have an abrasive, interrogative style of hosting, leaving Frasier feeling exposed and dumbfounded.The Morning Zoo with Carlos and The Chicken — KACL's morning show hosted by Carlos and Dwayne a.k.a.
 "The Chicken".Let's Go Camping — Hosted by Dan and Jenna, disappeared inexplicably.Dr.
-Nora — a second advice show on KACL, hosted by Dr. Nora Fairchild (recommended by Frasier), this show lasted for about two weeks.Dr.
+Nora — a second advice show on KACL, hosted by Dr. Nora Fairchild (Christine Baranski) (recommended by Frasier), this show lasted for about two weeks.Dr.
 Mary — a third advice show on KACL, hosted by ex-temp producer Mary Thomas.Car Chat with Bob and Bethany — Hosted by Bob and Bethany; Martin mistakes Bethany for a man.Money Matters — Julia Wilcox (Felicity Huffman), financial reporter, formerly of CNBC, to whom Frasier is forced to devote part of his show.
 He has a brief affair with her later.